renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 River-Wall is the name given to a mighty waterfall in the depths of the Ruby Isle, two major rivers joining at the peak of a cliff, descending deep into a sinkhole.
 At it's base is an aquifer-linked lake.
-A grand Mudskipper city—their capital city, by virtue of hosting the Confederation's meeting-place—is built into the waterfall and lake.
+A grand Mudskipper city — their capital city, by virtue of hosting the Confederation's meeting-place — is built into the waterfall and lake.
 Stone and rammed-earth structures stretch out from the very peak of the waterfall, hung in sweeping cricles.
 The waterfall's water is co-opted to fill them, with the flow carefully controlled and managed through valves and reservoirs.
-The uppermost structures are for public use—they are markets, meeting-spaces, and the Federation Chamber; smaller residential spaces descend from the hanging public spaces.
+The uppermost structures are for public use — they are markets, meeting-spaces, and the Federation Chamber; smaller residential spaces descend from the hanging public spaces.

 The Federation Chamber are where the leaders of the various Mudskipper tribes meet to discuss the affairs of the Confederation as a whole.